KSD (FM)

 KSD (93.7 MHz, "93.7 The Bull") is a country music radio station in St. Louis, Missouri.
 It is owned by iHeartMedia, Inc., with studios on Highlands Plaza Drive in St. Louis, south of Forest Park.
 KSD carries two nationally syndicated iHeartRadio programs on weekdays, The Bobby Bones Show in morning drive time and After MidNite with Granger Smith overnight.
-KSD is unusual as an FM station with only three letters in its call sign.
-It inherited its call letters from its former sister station, KSD 550 AM, now KTRS, which originated in the earliest days of broadcasting.

 KSD has an effective radiated power (ERP) of 74,000 watts.
 The transmitter is in Resurrection Cemetery in Shrewsbury, amid the towers for other FM and TV stations.
-KSD broadcasts using HD Radio technology, formerly carrying iHeartRadio's classic country music service on its HD2 digital subchannel.
+KSD broadcasts using HD Radio technology, and formerly carried iHeartRadio's classic country music service on its HD2 digital subchannel.

+KSD is unusual as an FM station with only three letters in its call sign.
+The station inherited its call letters from its former AM sister station, KSD (now KTRS), which originated in the earliest days of broadcasting.